-While California makes Initiatives and Referendums available at the state and local levels, and while many issues do get to the ballot - the large number of signatures and the short deadlines make it too difficult and expensive for citizens to do so.
-At the same time it is too easy for non-citizens (corporations) to hire people to put an issues on the ballot.
+While California makes Initiatives and Referendums available at the state and local levels, and while many issues do get to the ballot - the large number of signatures required and the short deadlines make it too difficult and expensive for citizens to do so.
+At the same time it is too easy for non-citizens (corporations) or wealthy individuals to hire people to put an issues on the ballot.

 c.
 Court Enforcement

 Will the Courts enforce a citizen's demand a law be put up for a popular vote?
-More than a few Courts refuse to uphold initiative and referendum laws.
+More than a few California Courts have refused to uphold initiative and referendum laws.

 d.
 Only voters can overturn voter made laws.